 The instructions for use shall highlight the need:

-to avoid under any circumstances exposure of eyes to emitted light;
+to avoid at all times exposure of eyes to emitted light;

-for users, consumers and any other person likely to be exposed to the radiation due to reflection, misuse or mishandling of the emitting device to wear appropriate eye protection during treatments with intense pulsed light (IPL) or laser devices, especially when these devices are to be used close to the face.
+for users, consumers and any other person likely to be exposed to the radiation due to reflection, misuse or mishandling of the emitting device to wear appropriate eye protection during treatments with intense pulsed light or laser devices, especially when these devices are to be used close to the face.

 The instructions for use shall clearly indicate for which consumers, on which parts of the skin, on which types of skin and for which conditions of skin the device shall not be used.